March 12, 2020 - April 5, 2020

 Mary Fleischman – Treasurer

 Mike Bailey started theatre work at age 14, building stage sets and trying not to bash his thumb with his hammer.
-Many years later he signed on as a Moisture Festival volunteer, became a Board Member, and then was elected as Moisture Festival’s Treasurer.
+Many years later he signed on as a Moisture Festival volunteer, became a Board Member, serving as Treasurer for a number of years.

 Raised on bluegrass music, my Arkansas Dad dreamed his son and daughter would also learn classical music.
 He bought us violins and we eventually played in the Seattle Youth Symphony.
 I also sang for the USO, entertaining at local military bases.
 My professional career for 50+ years has been in media sales.
 Known as “the oldest broad in broadcasting”, my duties on the Moisture Festival Board of Directors is to raise community awareness of our unique entertainment value.

 Dan is a dedicated fan of live theater—the wackier, the better.
 As a former member of Boston theater troupe Fresh Fruit Productions, he produced and performed in musical-comedy revues with such titles as “Spring Queening” and “Venus Envy.”
 Now an attorney at Susman Godfrey, with prior experience in business strategy and finance, he also serves on the boards of the ACLU of Washington, QLaw, Carbon Washington, and Washington Coalition of Minority Legal Professionals.